-First, let us here at Greenscape Geeks salute you for deciding to embrace better practices that keep your local environment healthy and sustainable!
-We'd love to be the company to provide you with the custom landscaping design that best suits your yard and lifestyle.
-There are several foundational tips we'll discuss here in this blog, but they serve as more of a guideline.
+If you find yourself asking ‘how can I make more eco-friendly landscaping choices,’ you’ve come to the right blog!
+Let Greenscape Geeks salute you for deciding to embrace better practices that keep your local environment healthy and sustainable.
+There are several starting tips we’ll discuss here in this blog, but they serve as more of a guideline.
 These can be built upon to fit any kind of low-maintenance, simple curb appeal, or city landscaping options and beyond.

 Contact a landscape architect with environmentally-grounded design principles